Congo: Suicide bomber kills several people in attack on bar | DW | 25.12.2021

 "In the city and territory of Beni, it is difficult, in these times to know who is who," he added.

-The latest violence has prompted fears that religious extremism is taking hold of a region already plagued for years by rebels, despite an army offensive and the presence of United Nations peacekeepers.
+The latest attack has prompted fears that religious extremism is taking hold of a region already plagued for years by violence, despite an army offensive and the presence of United Nations peacekeepers.

-Congolese and Ugandan forces have also launched a campaign against suspected Islamists in the region.
+Congolese and Ugandan forces have also launched a campaign against suspected Islamic extremist militants in the region.

-In June, the Islamic State group's Central Africa Province said it was behind the explosion at a Catholic church that injured two people as well as another blast at a busy intersection on the same day.
+In June, the Islamic State group's regional branch, dubbed ISCAP, said it was behind the explosion at a Catholic church that injured two people as well as another blast at a busy intersection on the same day.

-In addition, more than 2,200 people died in eastern Congo as vaccination campaigns were at times disrupted by insecurity in the region.
+In addition, more than 2,200 people died in the eastern region of the DRC as vaccination campaigns were at times disrupted by insecurity in the region.

 mvb/rs (AP, AFP, Reuters)